Usman-T/Mehtab/README.md

 ## Backend

-The backend of Rivis is implemented using GraphQL and is deployed as a Lambda function on Netlify.
+The backend of Mehtab is implemented using GraphQL and is deployed as a Lambda function on Netlify.
 It includes the following queries and mutations:

 ### Queries